All Products

 Note

 If your downstream consumer is a database that is not sensitive to UPDATE_BEFORE data, you can set the changelog-producer parameter to none.
-We recommend that you configure this parameter based on your business requirements.
+We recommend that you specify this parameter based on your business requirements.

 Therefore, this incremental data generation mechanism can be used only when the input data streams, such as Change Data Capture (CDC) data, are complete.